SaskyaPanchaud/dai-lab-protocoldesign/specs/SaskyaPanchaud_AlessioGiuliano/protocol.md

 The goal of this protocol is to be able to perform binary mathematical operations on a server following statements sent by a client.

 ## Transport layer protocol
 ACP uses TCP.
 The client establishes the connection.
 It has to know the IP address of the server.
-The server listens on TCP port 123456.
+The server listens on TCP port 1234.

-The server closes the connection when the result of the operation has been sent, or after sending an error message if the expression sent by the client is invalid.
+The client closes the connection by sending the message "EXIT".
+The server will keep running, waiting for a new connection.

 The messages have to be encoded in UTF-8.